reactiveui/website/input/docs/handbook/routing/index.md

         //
         GoNext = ReactiveCommand.CreateFromObservable(() => Router.Navigate.Execute(new FirstViewModel()));

         // You can also ask the router to go back.
+One option is to
+        // execute the default Router.NavigateBack command.
+Another
+        // option is to define your own command with custom
+        // canExecute condition as such:
+        var canGoBack = this
+            .WhenAnyValue(x => x.Router.NavigationStack.Count)
+            .Select(count => count > 0);
-        GoBack = Router.NavigateBack;
+        GoBack = ReactiveCommand.CreateFromObservable(
+            () => Router.NavigateBack.Execute(Unit.Default),
+            canGoBack);
     }
 }
 ```